Bandyer/Bandyer-Chat-Widget/README.md

 `.getLastMessageSent()`

-Get the last message sent by the widget.
+Get the last message sent by the widget in the current session.

 ##### Returns:
 ###### Type